Life Sciences Laboratories

-A major goal of our work is to understand the mechanism of action and biological roles of molecular chaperones, in particular the alpha-crystallin related small heat shock proteins and the protein disaggregase Hsp101.
-Molecular chaperones are structurally diverse, highly conserved proteins that facilitate proper protein folding and maturation, protein targeting, and dissolution of protein aggregates formed due to stress or disease, giving chaperones a broad impact on cell function and stress responses.
-In addition, we have expanding investigations of other factors essential for organismal stress tolerance, including an enzyme of nitric oxide metabolism enzyme [S-nitrosoglutathione reductase (GSNOR)], regulation of mitochondrial metabolism, and translational control during stress.
-In striving to address basic biological questions, our research extends from biochemical and protein structural studies to molecular and classical genetic analysis using Arabidopsis thaliana and the cyanobacterium Synechocystis sp.
+A major component of our research program is aimed at understanding the mechanism of action and biological roles of molecular chaperones.
+Molecular chaperones are a structurally diverse group of highly conserved proteins that share the capacity to bind substrate proteins that are in non-native states.
+This interaction can facilitate proper protein folding and maturation, protein targeting and dissolution of protein aggregates formed due to stress or disease, giving chaperones a broad impact on normal cell function and stress responses.
+We have focused on the structure and function of the small heat shock proteins and the HSP100 class of chaperones.
+In addition, we have an expanding program investigating factors other than chaperones that are essential for organismal stress tolerance, including new work on an enzyme involved in nitric oxide (NO) metabolism, and efforts to understand translational regulation during stress.
+In striving to address basic biological questions, our research extends from biochemical and protein structural studies to molecular and classical genetic analysis.
+Our current studies utilize Arabidopsis thaliana and the cyanobacterium Synechocystis sp.
 PCC6803 as model organisms.